Kevin Klein (politician): Political career

 Klein served as the Winnipeg City Councillor for Charleswood-Tuxedo-Westwood from 2018 to 2022.
 Klein also ran in the 2022 Winnipeg mayoral election, placing third.
 As a mayoral candidate, he focused on crime reduction, homelessness, addition of a City of Winnipeg Indigenous Economic Officer and not raising property taxes.

 Klein has acted as chair of the Winnipeg Police Service Board and was a member of the City of Winnipeg Standing Policy Committee on Property and Development.
 He has been named an honorary chair for the Homes For Heroes Capital Campaign in support of the Winnipeg Kinsmen Veterans' Village.

 Klein was elected to the Legislative Assembly of Manitoba in the 2022 Kirkfield Park provincial by-election for the electoral division of Kirkfield Park.

 In the summer of 2023, CBC and the Winnipeg Free Press published articles about Klein's claim of Métis ancestry while campaigning for re-election.
 In response, Klein said he was on a personal journey to discover his heritage.

 Along with his party, Klein was defeated in the October 3, 2023 provincial election.
+In September 2026, he announced his campaign for mayor in the 2026 Winnipeg municipal election.